Azure-Samples/rag-postgres-openai-python/README.md

     This will create a folder under `.azure/` in your project to store the configuration for this deployment.
 You may have multiple azd environments if desired.

+3. (Optional) If you would like to customize the deployment to [use existing Azure resources](docs/deploy_existing.md), you can set the values now.

 3. Provision the resources and deploy the code:

     ```shell